tamb/object-bystring/README.md

 const value2 = objA.byString(`dependents.${variable}.somthing.${variable}`);
 ```

+**stay up to date with the latest docs** : https://github.com/tamb/object-bystring

 ### Attribution

 Thank you, Ray for the original Stackoverflow answer, which is the majority of the source code.
 https://stackoverflow.com/questions/6491463/accessing-nested-javascript-objects-with-string-key